andreicalin-georgescu/InfraBox/README.md

 python3 InfraBox.py destroy dev
 ```
 - Validates the environment
-- Runs terraform plan -destroy
+- Runs `terraform plan -destroy`
 - Asks for confirmation before applying
-- Skips apply -destroy if no changes are required
+- Skips `terraform apply -destroy` if no changes are required

 #### 🧪 Dry-run mode
 To preview what InfraBox would do without making changes: